 While the Park’s water bodies are off-limits for swimming, there are plenty of fountains and splash pads that offer the perfect way to cool off.
 Explore this list of our 21 playgrounds to learn which have water features designated for use and plan your next trip accordingly.
 Conservancy staff suggests visiting the Bernard Family Playground, Heckscher Playground, and the Tarr Family Playground to cool off.

 Visitors should always wear shoes to protect their feet from hot surfaces and avoid injuries.
 For further guidance on staying safe while enjoying the Park's playgrounds, check out these tips from NYC Parks.

 With 843 acres to care for year-round, the Central Park Conservancy staff sometimes closes off certain areas of the Park for scheduled or storm-related maintenance.
 When you see fenced-off areas—like along Literary Walk—or cones, please keep out of the designated space in order to stay safe.
 Planning ahead?
 You can check the Conservancy’s alerts page to learn which playgrounds, lawns, or other areas may be closed that day.

 A Guide to Our Guides

-Each year, more than 210 bird species make an appearance in Central Park, a popular stopover along the Atlantic Flyway.
+Learn how to respectfully spot the more than 210 bird species that make an appearance in Central Park, a vital migration stopover.